waheedkhan-dev/JetpackDataStore/README.md

 # JetpackDataStore
 It's time to move from old share-preference to Jetpack-DataStore.
-This example show you how to implement DataStore with with Hilt and repository pattern using MVVM architecture.
+This example show you how to implement DataStore with Hilt and repository pattern using MVVM architecture.